Colours-nitkkr/Colours-nitkkr.github.io/index.md

   <div id="values">
 	  <div class="section-title">Our Values</div>
     <div id="values-text">
-      At AttaliTech, we care about good code, good user experience, and doing things <b>right</b>.<br/><br/>
+      At KAIR, we care about good code, great learning experience, and doing things <b>the way they should be</b>.<br/><br/>
-      We believe in developing every project as if it's your own, <b>never </b>compromising on code quality or end-user experience.
-We focus on more than just delivering a final product - we're always looking for ways to add more <b>value</b> to our clients.
-Our clients enjoy peace of mind knowing they can trust us to deliver clean, robust, maintainable code that just works.
+      We believe that the challenges the world is facing today are enormous.
+These issues can be inevitably addressed with the help of AI, which is a huge part of the next technological revolution.
+We understand that there's a need to promote the AI culture in colleges to make people learn and become familiar with the ongoing trend in the field of tech, so that they can contribute in solving real world problems.
+We are first ever AI Research Club of NIT, Kurukshetra!
     </div>
     <a href="/contact" class="actionbtn">
       Work With Us